stackmutt/whoisd/README.md

 ### Mapping

-All required fields for whoisd must be defined in mapping file, the mapping file is described below:
+All required fields for whoisd must be defined in mapping file.
+Default config file located in app directory ./mapping.json.
+The context of the mapping file is described below:

 ```json
 {